HSMCode/hsm-wise2023-prototype401-land-Danimasihykowoll/README.md

 ## Description

-Scape Cave is a One Button Game about a mouse in a cave that has to eat the cheese.
-There are snakes that fall from the cave ceiling and can eat the mouse.
-Everytime the mouse moves faster, so it's more difficult.
+Scape Cave is a One Button Game about a mouse in a cave that has to eat as much cheese as possible.
+There are snakes that can eat the mouse.
+Everytime the mouse moves faster and appear more snakes, so it's more difficult.
+The mouse can pass through the cave, but the player has to be careful if behind a rock is a snake.

 It was made for a course in the Hochschule Mainz to learn about Unity.